kaelzhang/egg-next-pages/README.md

 module.exports = nextPages(pages, config)
 ```

-- **guard** guardian is used to validate the result of server-side rendered pages, and fetch staled value from cache when the server fails to render the page to improves availability.
+- **guard** guardian is used to validate the each result of server-side rendered pages, and fetch staled value from cache when the server fails to render the page to improves availability.

 - **cache** to specify `max-age` of the cache-controll header.